mchatzi/mirrorr/README.md

 There are also export and import buttons in settings page, to export/import settings, as well as in the job details page, to export/import jobs.

 ## Contributions
-Take a look at the code, I kept things as simple as possible.
+I kept th code as simple as possible.
 No external libs.
+Back to basics.
 The code is meant to be:
 - Dead simple, especially the FE
 - Hopefully extremely fast
 - Hoepfully ridiculously light on your machine and browser